temporalio/documentation/docs/use-cases-distributed-transactions.md

 ## Motivation

-Most businesses have to deal with managing complex **monetary transactions** and transfers, including
+Most businesses have to deal with managing complex **monetary transactions** and transfers, including:

 - Handling consumer's subscriptions, installment payments, and communications in a reliable and timely manner.
 - Integrating with multiple payment systems and shopping platform backends.
 - Detecting suspicious and fraudulent activities.

-Similar to [microservices orchestration](./use-cases-orchestration), such workflows need a way to deliver the transactional **consistency**&mdash;but across multiple independent vendors.
-Each of these systems has a potential for failure, delays, or intermittent availability issues.
+Similar to [microservices orchestration](./use-cases-orchestration), such workflows need a way to deliver the transactional **consistency**&mdash;but across multiple third-party vendors.
+Each of these third-party systems has a potential for failure, delays, or intermittent availability issues.
 Despite the challenges, the entire process represents a long-running transaction that needs to eventually complete in a predictable way.

 In some cases, instead of trying to complete the process by continuously retrying, **compensation rollback** logic should be executed.
 [Saga Pattern](https://microservices.io/patterns/data/saga.html) is one way to standardize compensation APIs.

 ## Benefits of Temporal

-Temporal provides an extensive toolset to deal with the unpredictability of external services reliably and transparently: built-in execution guarantees, exponential activity **retries**, timeouts.
+Temporal provides an extensive toolset for dealing with the unpredictability of external services via reliable and transparent mechanisms: built-in execution guarantees, exponential activity **retries**, timeouts.

-Temporal comes with a native Saga Pattern support.
-You can define a compensation action for each workflow activity.
-If a failure happens in one of the downstream services, compensation actions will run for all activities that already succeeded.
+Temporal boasts native Saga Pattern support out of the box.
+Simply define a compensation action for each workflow activity.
+That way, when a failure happens in one of the downstream services, compensation actions will run for each of the activities that previously succeeded.

 ## Example

 The workflow snippet below orchestrates two activity calls: booking a hotel and reserving a flight.
 If the first activity fails (including all the configured retries), the workflow returns directly.

-However, if the first reservation succeeds, but the second one fails, you should cancel the already booked hotel to avoid undesirable charges.
+However, if the first activity (reservation) succeeds, but the second one fails, you need to cancel the already booked hotel to avoid undesirable charges.
 The error-handling block contains a call that cancels the hotel reservation before completing the workflow.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';